atondwal/liquid-fixpoint/SYNTHESIS.md

 So it runs, and doesn't crash.... but still somehow causes some tests to fail.
 Need to debug it...

 # Debugging CEGIS

+Okay I fixed a few cases, include that Op takes Nums as args, but I was right to worry about uninterpreted functions --- they do appear everywhere!
+I'm just surprised I didn't already crash on them, but I guess the deal іs that we don't ever read in an uninterpreted function, so that was fine, but now that we're evaluating everything, I don't know what to do.

+This is the reason that the following regression tests are crashing:
+- MergeSort.fq
+- test00.hs.fq
+- listqual.hs.fq
+- elim00.hs.fq

+wl00.fq & test2.fq are failing with Unsafe!
+We did something unsound, oops!

+Looks like we'll have to borrow reflection code from Instantiate to figure out how to run those functions?